allolib-s22/allolib-s22.github.io/_lectures/lect04.md

 </pre>

+# No specific assignment yet beyond the lab00 placeholder

+There's no specific assignment yet beyond the lab00 placeholder; but in a course like this one, you are encouraged to not wait for specific instructions if you have an idea of what's needed or useful.
+Just start creating content.

+If you need guidance or an idea, let me know and I'll try to help suggest a direciton.

+I know that some of you have already started exploring.
+You can use the page you created in lab00 to start documenting your explorations with different sounds, techniques, code, etc.

 # Deconstructing `01_SineEnv.cpp`

 In this lecture, we'll work through the file [tutorials/synthesis/01_SineEnv.cpp](https://github.com/AlloSphere-Research-Group/allolib_playground/blob/master/tutorials/synthesis/01_SineEnv.cpp) and try to make sense of it.